 Not only will future leaders in the profession be exposed to a unique, relevant, and modern curriculum, they will also have the opportunity to interact with one another and faculty to permit establishment of friendships and networks of colleagues that will serve the profession and industry well for decades.
 Participants in this program will be better prepared to enter modern veterinary practice and support industries than conventional new graduates.
 For recent graduates, it is expected that they will bring immediate value to their employers.

 Program faculty will be drawn from academia industry, government, and private practices.

-Veterinary students planning to graduate in 2014 or 2015 from an AVMA-accredited institution and who are planning to spend the majority of their professional career in the dairy industry are most invited to apply.
+Veterinary students planning to graduate in 2015 or 2016 and who are planning to spend the majority of their professional career in the dairy industry are most invited to apply.
 Future applicants should plan early in their academic career to increase opportunity for attending.
 For safety reasons, participants should be agile and able to lift 50 pounds.
 Academic credits or continuing education credits can be arranged.

-Up to 25 participants will travel to Ithaca, New York, where the facilities of Cornell University, College of Veterinary Medicine will be used.
+Up to 25 participants will travel to Ithaca, New York, where the facilities of Cornell University, College of Veterinary Medicine and the robust surrounding dairy industry will be used.